 Though her job is to help get justice for her clients, she has made it her mission to see her clients grow “past and through” the trauma they’ve endured; working to make sure her clients are armed with resources to recover and heal.

 Outside of work, Laurie loves to cook, read, and travel.
 She is a proud mother of two and enjoys being able to use her creative tendencies in her work.

-It’s goes beyond winning a trial and occurs when her clients no longer need her – and they don’t need her because they’re on their way back to health and wholeness.
-For Laurie, that’s what success is.
+For Laurie, it’s more than just winning the trial that is important.
+Real justice is when her clients no longer need her because they’re on their way back to health and wholeness.